strapi/documentation/docusaurus/docs/dev-docs/backend-customization/examples/policies.md

 **🧑‍💻 Code example:**

-To achieve this, in the `/client` folder of the FoodAdvisor project, you could update the [previously created `new-review` component](/dev-docs/backend-customization/examples/services-and-controllers#rest-api-queries-from-the-front-end) as follows (modified lines are highlighted):
+In the `/client` folder of the [FoodAdvisor](https://github.com/strapi/foodadvisor) project, you could update the [previously created `new-review` component](/dev-docs/backend-customization/examples/services-and-controllers#rest-api-queries-from-the-front-end) as follows (modified lines are highlighted):

 <details>
 <summary>Example front-end code to display toast notifications for custom errors or successful review creation:</summary>